 A grocer is someone who owns or works in a small independent retail store that sells a wide range of both food supplies and non-edible articles for household use.
 Typically known as a corner shop or convenience store.
 Greengrocers and those who own or work for the major retailers (including the main supermarket chains) are not covered by this definition, and are not eligible to apply.

-• BPP University – unless it is for tuition fees that’ll go straight to the university
+- BPP University – unless it is for tuition fees that will go straight to the university